-Workshops are intended to be the starting place for deeper learning and work, specifically, as a first step in ongoing learning around the topics of anti-oppression, racial equity and anti-racism.
+Workshops are intended to be the starting place for deeper learning and work.
+Learning sessions serve as one part of a larger commitment to strategic action and shared application.

-The following summary offers descriptions of workshops offered by Orchestrate Inclusion.
-Each workshop is a work in development and content is subject to change.
+The following summary offers descriptions of learning sessions offered by Orchestrate Inclusion.
+Each is a work in development and content is subject to change.
 If/as it proves to be helpful, a workshop can be modified to focus on one or more key areas of exploration and/or one or more types of internal stakeholders, based on client need.
 Do you have a specific need?
 Please ask!

 Format: via Zoom or In-Person

-These two, sequential workshops focus on developing internal competency and conversation around EDI topics that serve as the basic building blocks of more advanced EDI discussion and work.
+These two, sequential workshops focus on developing internal competency and conversation around inclusion and learning topics that serve as the basic building blocks of more advanced discussion and work.

 Concepts Introduced and Explored: